• Recipes

 Instructions

-• Crush or grind fennel seeds (affiliate link) coarsely.
-Combine with garlic, ½ teaspoon table salt, ¼ teaspoon ground pepper, and 1 tablespoon olive oil.
-Rub mixture over pork loin and place fat-side up in a roasting pan.
-(I recommend a pan with no more than 2-inch sides.)
+• Coarsely crush or grind fennel seeds (affiliate link), and combine with garlic powder, ½ teaspoon table salt, ¼ teaspoon ground pepper, and 1 tablespoon olive oil.
+Rub mixture over pork loin and place fat-side up in the roasting pan, pushing the vegetables to the side.

 Notes